declancm/virtualenv-creator/README.md

       . ~\Documents\virtualenv-creator\pyvenv.ps1

-- An alias can be added to the location output by 'echo $profile' (if the file doesn't exist, create it) to run the script with 'pyvenv':
+- An alias can be added to the location output by 'echo $profile' (if the file doesn't exist, create it), to run the script with the command 'pyvenv':

       function runPyvenv { Invoke-Expression ". ~\Documents\virtualenv-creator\pyvenv.ps1" }
       Set-Alias pyvenv runPyvenv